 Cory is from Little Elm, TX.
 He completed his BSc in Biochemistry from the University of Houston.
 He then joined the MD/PhD program at the MDAnderson / UTHealth Graduate School of Biomedical Sciences, he joined the Karmouty Lab in September 2017 where his project aimed to identify developmental re-programming in chronic lung disease.
 Cory enjoys cooking and is a BBQ connoisseur.

 Nancy is from Austin, TX.
 She received her BS in Biology from Texas Christian University.
 She joined the UTHealth/MDAnderson/UPR Medical Scientist Training Program in 2015.
 She intends to specialize in Rheumatology.
 Her research interest is the role of aberrant expression of developmental genes in skin fibrosis.
-Her hobbies outside the lab include running, martial arts, and cooking!
+Her hobbies outside the lab include painting, martial arts, and cooking!

 Ankit is a medical student at McGovern Medical School.
 He is a graduate of the University of Texas at Austin.
 He currently works on investigating pathogenic mechanisms of pulmonary hypertension and pulmonary fibrosis, all the while working towards his M.D.!